Array of rows overview

 | 3 | [{num: 3, letter: A}, {num: 2, letter: B}] | [{num: 1, num_is_odd: true}, {num: 2, num_is_odd: false}] | [{num: 2, letter: B, num_is_odd: false}, {num: 3, letter: A, num_is_odd: NULL}] |

-The two most powerful operations on arrays of rows have their own pages:
+The main structural operations on arrays of rows each have their own page:

 Extend enriches each row by joining on an external feature.
 Use it when you need to add data from another entity (e.g., adding product names to an array of order rows).